grafana/tempo/docs/sources/helm-charts/tempo-distributed/get-started-helm-charts/_index.md

 If you already have Grafana available, you can add a Tempo data source using the URL fitting to your environment.
 For example:
 `http://tempo-query-frontend.trace-test.svc.cluster.local:3100`

-Enterprise users may wish to install the Enterprise Traces plugin in their Enterprise Grafana instance to allow configuration of tenants, tokens, and access policies.
+Enterprise users may wish to [install the Enterprise Traces plugin](https://grafana.com/docs/enterprise-traces/latest/setup/setup-get-plugin-grafana/) in their Grafana Enterprise instance to allow configuration of tenants, tokens, and access policies.
 Once a user, and access policy have been created using the plugin, a datasource can be configured to point at `http://tempo-enterprise-gateway.tempo-test.svc.cluster.local:3100`.